-In February 2016, the Financing Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02, Leases ("Topic 842"), which requires lessees to recognize lease liabilities and corresponding right-of-use assets on the consolidated balance sheet for all leases.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-2, Leases ("Topic 842"), which requires lessees to recognize lease liabilities and corresponding right-of-use assets on the consolidated balance sheet for all leases.
 For finance leases, the lessee would recognize interest expense and amortization of the right-of-use asset and, for operating leases, the lessee would recognize a straight-line lease expense.
+As of September 30, 2019, the Company does not have any finance leases.
 Topic 842 also changes the definition of a lease and expands the disclosure requirements of lease arrangements.
 The Company has no embedded leases with suppliers.
-Upon adoption of Topic 842 on January 1, 2019 using the modified retrospective method, the Company recognized right-of-use assets of \$10.4 million and lease liabilities of \$10.2 million.
+Upon adoption of Topic 842 on January 1, 2019 using the modified retrospective method, the Company recognized right-of-use assets of \$10.2 million and lease liabilities of \$10.0 million.
 There was no cumulative-effect adjustment recorded on January 1, 2019.
 The Company adopted the following practical expedients allowed under Topic 842:

-- The package of three practical expedients, which allows entities to make an election that allows them not to reassess (1) whether existing or expired contracts contain embedded leases under Topic 842, (2) lease classification of existing or expiring leases, and (3) indirect costs for existing or expired leases - Combining lease and non-lease components practical expedient, which allows lessees, as an accounting policy election by class of underlying asset, to choose not to separate non-lease components from lease components and instead to account for each separate lease component and the non-lease components associated with that lease component as a single lease component - Comparative reporting practical expedient, which allows entities to initially apply Topic 842 at the adoption date and recognize a cumulativeeffect adjustment to the opening balance of retained earnings in the period of adoption
+- The package of three practical expedients, which allows entities to make an election that allows them not to reassess (1) whether existing or expired contracts contain embedded leases under Topic 842, (2) lease classification of existing or expiring leases, and (3) indirect costs for existing or expired leases; - Combining lease and non-lease components practical expedient, which allows lessees, as an accounting policy election by class of underlying asset, to choose not to separate non-lease components from lease components and instead to account for each separate lease component and the non-lease components associated with that lease component as a single lease component; and - Comparative reporting practical expedient, which allows entities to initially apply Topic 842 at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.